auduvignac/spark-iris/README.md

 ```
 id_123_<your_username>.key
 ```
-> If you encounter permission issue (SSH will reject your key if it is too visible to others) **On Linux/macOS**
+If you encounter permission issue (SSH will reject your key if it is too visible to others):
+**On Linux/macOS**
 ```bash
 chmod 600 <your_account_key>